 The Dutchess County Office For The Aging funds a Legal Services for the Elderly Program designed to provide legal assistance to Dutchess County Residents age 60 and over.
-The program has no financial eligibility requirement; however, it is intended for those senior citizens who would otherwise be unable to afford legal assistance.
+The program has no financial eligibility requirement; however, it is intended for those older adults who would otherwise be unable to afford legal assistance.

 The Office For The Aging contracts with a private attorney, Paul I. Weinberger, for this service.

 Because the staff attorney on this program is part-time, the primary focus of legal advice and representation is generally on immediate threats to income, shelter, patients’ rights, and health matters, including advance directives.
 Clients are assisted in areas such as Medicaid and Medicare eligibility and termination; consumer issues and property rights.
 Help is also available for evictions, access to public assistance and Social Security, and access to SSI.
 Preparation of simple wills is also available.

 Prospective clients may make an appointment through the Dutchess County Office For The Aging at [toll free] 866-486-2555 or 845-486-2555.
 There is no fee for this service, but contributions are accepted.

 AARP Legal Services 1-866-330-0753 or AARPLSN.COM - Offers AARP members free initial consultations and reduced rates for ongoing assistance from local attorneys.